patilnabhi/tbotnav/README.md

 # TurtleBot SLAM (with RTAB-Map, Hand-Gestures, Face Recognition & AR Code Tracking)

-## About:
+## Goal:

-A ROS project developed as part of Master of     Science in Robotics (MSR) program at Northwestern University (NU)
+Navigation of TurtleBot using hand-gestures to find target locations marked with AR codes and/or to find a specific person using face-recognition

 ## Demo:

 * Please visit [http://patilnabhi.github.io/portfolio/tbotnav]

-## Goal:

-Navigation of TurtleBot using hand-gestures to find target locations marked with AR codes and/or to find a specific person using face-recognition

 <!-- ## Overview: